invisibleroads/invisibleroads-tutorials/life-reminders-list.rst

 | 2/18/2016
 | Getting verbal or physical consent is the bolder action because you make yourself vulnerable to the risk of rejection.
 | It is possible to be ballsy and adventurous and get continual consent.
-| The decision metric to choose the bolder action still holds.
+| The decision metric of choosing the bolder action still holds.